tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 Figure 20: Experiment 3 training.
-Deviations from target band during training.
-Shown separately for groups trained with the orginal order (used in E1) and reverse order (used in E2).
+Deviations from target band during training, shown separately for groups trained with the original order (used in E1) and reverse order (used in E2).

 </div>